rizaramadan/retrowebcore/retrowebcore/Handlers/README.md

-﻿This folder is where all of our handlers are.
+﻿This folder is where all of our mediator handlers are.
+We use mediator for many things, in fact almost all things.